ross-sec-audio/ross-sec-audio.github.io/_posts/2021-12-31-Risk Management Explained.md

 - Incident & Change Management
 - Responsible Disclosure from external & internal parties

 Identifying InfoSec risk is both a simple and complicated process.
-You may be able to automatically identify many significant risks off the top of you head, but how can you be sure you've not missed anything?
+You may be able to automatically identify many significant risks off the top of your head, but how can you be sure you've not missed anything?

-There are a number of ways you can reduce the operational risk of leaving some InfoSec risks unidentified.
+There are several ways you can reduce the operational risk of leaving some InfoSec risks unidentified.
 These can include
-1. With a list of business critical assets, perform a triage InfoSec survey on each.
-The survey could includes questions about how these assets are developed, tested, hosted, patched, used, maintained, decommissioned, etc.
+1. With a list of business-critical assets, perform a triage InfoSec survey on each.
+The survey could include questions about how these assets are developed, tested, hosted, patched, used, maintained, decommissioned, etc.
 2. Consider your organisation's calendar.
 Are there any dates, periods or events that are critical to the running of the organisation?
 Can you now think of any InfoSec risks that would negatively affect these dates?
 3. Review your companies posture against a list of InfoSec domains (e.g [Secure Control Framework's List of Security Domains](https://www.securecontrolsframework.com/scf-domains "Secure Control Framework's List of Security Domains")) and then through understanding your gaps in these areas you can identify risks relating to each.
     - Yes, this is essentially a gap analysis with the results converted into risks.